MPH in MCH or MCH Epidemiology

 MPH in Maternal and Child Health

-The Master of Public Health in Maternal Child Health Program requires an additional 15-16 credits above the 49 credits required for the Community Health Sciences Division.
+The Master of Public Health in Maternal Child Health Program requires an estimated additional 15-16 credits that allow students to meet the required 45 credit hours for the Community Health Sciences Division.
 The program provides competencies and expertise in MCH research, policy and advocacy, and systems and health care delivery.

 Selected required courses include:

 MCH Delivery Systems: Services, Programs, and Policies (CHSC 511)

 MCH Policy and Advocacy (CHSC 543)